Cover Image - Centered.png

 Alexa App Home

 To talk to Alexa, users open the app menu, open the Alexa app, then tap a button onscreen to open the microphone.
+This amount of navigation is a point of friction for our users that I solved for by supporting other access points.

 Fossil watch surfaces